I am Andreana Drencheva. Most people call me Addy. This is my (mostly neglected) home on the web. Welcome.

 - How do contextual factors, such as culture and religion, influence entrepreneurship?

 I aim to develop learning and development experiences that challenge individuals and organisations to grow.
 At the intersection of entrepreneurship, innovation, and leadership, my learning experiences are evidence-based, flexible, and tailored to the needs of individuals and organisations.
 Whether I work with high school, MSc, and MBA students or new and established social and commercial entrepreneurs over a weekend, a week, a semester or a year, I take an empathetic approach that translates knowledge into action.
 I am also a learner and take an active approach to my personal development as a Senior Fellow of AdvanceHE (previously Higher Education Academy) (SFHEA).

-I collaborate with different incubators, accelerators, and foundations to co-create services, programs, and tools to support potential and early stage entrepreneurs, especially social and youth entrepreneurs.
+I collaborate with different incubators, accelerators, and foundations to co-create services, programmes, and tools to support potential and early stage entrepreneurs, especially social and youth entrepreneurs.
 I specialise in co-creating evidence-based, flexible, and tailored learning and support experiences that meet the needs of individuals and organisations in an engaging and actionable way.

 If you find anything here interesting and think it might be a good idea to collaborate on a project, participate in my research, meet for coffee or chat about ideas, get in touch.